✨ Professional Resume Review | Get Yours Today | Certified Experts

 The Risk of and Liability for Autonomous AI & Technology Systems

-If these technology and AI systems become too autonomous, there is a high propensity for them to make decisions that compromise and harm human values.
+If these technologies and AI systems become too autonomous, there is a high propensity for them to make decisions that compromise and harm human values.
 If they are not limited or guided by us humans, it can lead to uncontrollable consequences in the years ahead.

 Therefore, AI and other technology systems must be guided by frameworks and some level of human intervention for ethical purposes.